teimilola/teimilola.github.io/index.md

 ## News

+November 2019: Presenting at CSCW in Austin, Texas

+October 2019: Attending NovelTM in Banff, Canada

 August 2019: Our paper *[Narrative Paths and Negotiations of Power in Birth Stories](https://maria-antoniak.github.io/resources/2019_cscw_birth_stories.pdf)* has been accepted to CSCW 2019

 Summer 2019: Interning at [Facebook Core Data Science](https://research.fb.com/core-data-science/)